Last updated 5 June 2019

 The Nomination Committee is responsible for overseeing the selection of Board members that are equipped with the correct range of experience, knowledge, integrity and ethics.
 Throughout the year, the Directors have access to the advice and services of the Company Secretary.
 The Company Secretary also fulfils an administrative role with regards to the filings to Companies House.

-In order to fulfil their duties, The Directors of the Board are entitled to take independent professional advice at the expense of the Company.
-The Board members may seek the advice of the Group’s legal advisers, external auditors and the Nominated Adviser (NOMAD) on matters within the Board or the committee’s terms of reference, or to provide recommendations on specific corporate or governance events, such as the AIM admission in the last financial year.
+In order to fulfil their duties, the Directors of the Board are entitled to take independent professional advice at the expense of the Company.
+The Board members may seek the advice of the Group’s legal advisers, external auditor and the Nominated Adviser (NOMAD) on matters within the Board or the committee’s terms of reference, or to provide recommendations on specific corporate or governance events.

 The objectives of the Board are to review, formulate and approve the Group’s strategy, budgets and corporate activities, and to oversee the Group’s progress towards its goals.
 The Group has a process for evaluating the performance of the Board, of its committees and of the individual Directors, including the Chairman, in respect of these objectives.